Podcasting is a labor of love. You put a lot of work into creating content you are passionate about and great sounding audio.

 Sponsored Segment

 A sponsored segment is when a special, repeating part of a show is sponsored by a business or organization.
-Usually the segment is somehow related to the product or brand they want to promote. 🔥
+Usually the segment is somehow related to the product or brand the podcast sponsors want to promote. 🔥

 Radio Ad